cozy/cozy-ui/react/providers/Breakpoints/Readme.md

 subtrees (useful on mobile where space is at a premium).
 Here for example, the square contents changes on desktop or mobile.

+By default, using `useBreakpoints` inside an iframe will refere to the iframe inner width.
+If you use `parentBasedIframe=true` on the provider wrapping the iframe, the breakpoints returned inside the iframe will refere to the parent window inner width instead.

 ```jsx
 import useBreakpoints, { BreakpointsProvider } from 'cozy-ui/transpiled/react/providers/Breakpoints'